 “There is no doubt, however, that some foods seem to be inflammatory, particularly in some people, and so gluten-free and dairy-free may make a difference in some.
 Avoiding processed foods is also generally a good idea, even if it does not help the eczema much.
 Eating natural, organic, and balanced foods is a win-win, so rather than argue against it, it is better to encourage it!”

-To be clear, a gluten-free diet or dairy-free diet may work for some, but could fall short for others.
-However it’s a risk worth taking (in our opinion) if nothing else seems to work.
+To be clear, a gluten-free diet or dairy-free diet may not work for everyone.
+However it’s a risk worth taking (in my opinion) if nothing else seems to work.

-After doing a lot of internet research, Jennifer narrowed down her condition and then went to a dermatologist who didn’t have any answers for her.
+After doing a lot of internet research, she narrowed down her condition and then went to a dermatologist who didn’t have any answers for her.

-While she did initially use the steroid minimally, Jennifer became very aware of how frustrating skin ailments are acknowledging, “I still don’t have any answers, but I often wonder why eczema isn’t considered an autoimmune condition or at least related to autoimmunity when a steroid creme is typically prescribed to suppress the reaction happening in the skin.
-Corticosteroids are used to reduce inflammation and suppress your immune system.”
+She acknowledges that, “I still don’t have concrete answers, but I often wonder why eczema isn’t considered an autoimmune condition or at least related to autoimmunity.
+If you gain some relief using steroid creams, then we’re missing something because corticosteroids are used to reduce inflammation and suppress your immune system.”

 One great article written by Sarah Ballantyne, PhD (aka.
 The Paleo Mom) who was a part of the Women’s Gluten-Free Health Summit provides an interesting look at eczema, giving it the label “leaky skin”.